Elias2660/Dataset_Creator/README.md

 ## License

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+This project is licensed under the [MIT License](LICENSE).

 ## Security

-For security guidelines and policies, refer to [SECURITY.md](SECURITY.md).
+Please review our [Security Policy](SECURITY.md) for guidelines on reporting vulnerabilities.